-Today, I’m going to tell you everything you need to know about diagonal lines in photography.
+Today, I will tell you everything you need to know about diagonal lines in photography.

 Because diagonal lines are one of my absolute favorite composition techniques – and with a diagonal line or two, you can take a humdrum, conventional composition and make it into a photo that’ll turn heads.